AUTISM SELF-DIAGNOSIS…YAY OR NAY?

 Even if a self-diagnosed autistic person gets a resource that a professionally diagnosed person doesn’t get, they aren’t “taking it away from them”.
 All autistics deserve the support they need.

-In fact, nobody who has a need should even need any kind of diagnosis to get their needs met.
-Internalize that.
+In fact, nobody who has a need should need a diagnosis to get their needs met.

 Why are there not enough resources?
 Not because too many people need them.
 Not because too many people who don’t need them claim them.
 It’s because the people in power to make enough resources available to everyone who needs them choose not to do so.
 Understand who the real “enemy” is.
 It’s not self-diagnosed people.